sidharrth2002/sidharrth2002/README.md

 ### Hi there, I'm Sidharrth 👋

 - MPhil Candidate in Advanced Computer Science at the University of Cambridge
-- Formerly a data engineer at MoneyLion, a data engineering intern at AirAsia, research assistant at Monash University & Multimedia University.
+- Formerly a data engineer at MoneyLion, a data engineering intern at AirAsia, research assistant at Monash University & Multimedia University
+- I work on affective intelligence, visual computing and big data infrastructure

 ### Connect with me